hyperflow

 scaffold |

-Do not answer that /hyperflow:* is an unknown command in Codex.
+Do not answer that /hyperflow:* is an unknown command on these surfaces.
 Strip the alias, load the matching skills/, and follow its workflow.
-If that workflow says to use unavailable Claude Code tools (Agent, Skill, or AskUserQuestion), emulate them: do worker/reviewer steps inline with visible labels, continue chained skills inline, and use the Codex question fallback below.
+If that workflow says to use unavailable Claude Code tools (Agent, Skill, or AskUserQuestion), emulate them: do worker/reviewer steps inline with visible labels, continue chained skills inline, and use the interaction fallback below when a structured question UI is missing.

 When Codex exposes multi-agent tools, map Hyperflow agent dispatches to Codex subagents instead of falling back to inline work: